Pomiculture/PYNQ-overlay/README.md

 Here is the final block design :
 ![Overlay](DOCS/Images/block_design.PNG)

-It contains a hierarchy for our custom IP block :
+It contains a hierarchy ('threshold') for our custom IP block :
 ![Hierarchy](DOCS/Images/hierarchy.PNG)